 UK NEQAS for Microbiology

-In the UK, employees of UK NEQAS for Microbiology are embedded within Public Health England, an organisation that is a category 1 responder to major public health incidents on behalf of the UK government.
-The suspension to our EQA service was a result of re-prioritisation of our activities to allow staff to assist with the COVID-19 pandemic, which has caused disruption worldwide.
-A lot of the team were asked to assist with testing, working in the incident response centres, maintaining supply chain and providing testing support for care homes.
-This unfortunately resulted in the suspension of our distributions between the months of April to July.
+In the UK, employees of UK NEQAS for Microbiology are embedded within Public Health England (PHE), its host organisation.
+PHE is a Category 1 responder to major public health incidents on behalf of the UK government.
+The suspension to our EQA service was a result of re-prioritisation of our activities to allow staff to assist with the COVID-19 pandemic.
+Many of the team were asked to assist with testing and providing support towards testing, working in the incident response centres, maintaining supply chain.
+This lead to a temporary suspension of EQA distributions between the months of April to July.

 Teaching programmes: the Mycology teaching workshop will be cancelled for 2020/21.
 Parasitology teaching programmes will commence from August and details have been provided by the Parasitology teaching team on how these will go ahead.